nickmasster/codernitydb3/docs/quick.rst

     :linenos:

-Using that function *inside database* will perform much better when you will use |CodernityDB-HTTP-link| because then calculations will be done server side.
+Using that function *inside database* will perform much better when you will use |codernitydb3-HTTP-link| because then calculations will be done server side.
 It will also allow you to reuse the same logic code in different places.